Orthopedic Surgery Senior Medical Student Elective

 NYU Langone’s Department of Orthopedic Surgery offers senior medical students an elective course designed to provide a thorough and extensive exposure to academic orthopedic surgery to adequately prepare them for residency training.
 Eligible students must complete their core medicine and surgery clerkships before taking this fourth-year elective.

 The course consists of a four-week rotation on one of the specialty teams within our department.
-Rotating students gain exposure to operating room procedures, diagnosis and treatment of musculoskeletal pathology in the emergency room, and evaluation and care of orthopedic surgery inpatients, and participate in the educational and didactic programs of the department.
-You are paired with a faculty preceptor during the month-long educational experience.
+Rotating students gain exposure to operating room procedures, diagnosis and treatment of musculoskeletal pathology in the emergency room setting, and the evaluation and care of both orthopedic surgery inpatients and outpatients.
+Rotating students participate in all of the educational and didactic programs of the department.
+Each rotating student is paired with a faculty preceptor during their month-long educational experience.

-The course is geared toward medical students interested in pursuing a career in orthopedic surgery.
+The course is geared toward medical students interested in pursuing residency training and a career in orthopedic surgery.
 Our elective rotation has four main objectives:

 - to provide students with an in-depth understanding of the various types of injuries and conditions treated by orthopedic surgeons both operatively and nonoperatively